 - Take the opportunity to educate: whether in a hospital, walking down the street or sitting in a restaurant, chances are that some aspect of Parkinson’s will draw the attention of others to your loved one.
 Make the most of the situation by explaining what is happening and letting others know how they can help.

 - Become an expert about supports & services: find out what kind of support is available in your community and what the criteria for qualification are (home care, disability, CPP, tax credits).

 - Befriend another care partner: having someone who understands your situation can be invaluable.
-Over 240 Parkinson support groups operate coast-to-coast – simply contact your Parkinson Canada regional office to find the group best suited to you.
+Over 240 Parkinson support groups operate coast-to-coast – simply contact your Parkinson Canada local office to find the group best suited to you.